JasonThomasData/neural_net_cpp/README.md

 when the derived class "is a" thing of that parent class, but composition when the class "has a" data member.
 I didn't previously appreciate those class relationships in OOP until now.

+I'm not decided whether I should move the functions in the `Soma` class into the `Classifier`.
+The `Classifier currently only tells each `Neuron` to update itself.
+Since the responsibility of doing backpropagation is entirely within the `Trainer` class, then it might make sense to treat the `Neurons` and `Synapses` as structs with data members rather than having their own internal logic.
+Leaving it as is also has merits, mainly that each `Neuron` controls how its values are updated.`